Xbox Series X vs. Xbox Series S: Which Xbox should you buy?

 Xbox Series X vs. Xbox Series S: Buy now or wait?

-Now that we're more than two years into the lifespan of the Xbox Series X and Series S, you may be asking if it's worth taking the plunge on either console.
+Now that we're more than three years into the lifespan of the Xbox Series X and Series S, you may be asking if it's worth taking the plunge on either console.

 Well, we'd say yes.
 There are now some solid exclusive Xbox games that run well on both consoles.
-And we are now at a point where new games won't likely be cross-generation, so you'll need a current-gen Xbox to enjoy the games we expect to see across 2023, such as Starfield and Redfall
+And we are now at a point where new games aren't always cross-generation (but a few still are), so you'll need a current-gen Xbox to enjoy the games we expect to see in the future such as Avowed and Indiana Jones and the Great Circle.

 Xbox Series X vs. Xbox Series S: Verdict